Current Lab Members

 Joseph Dunford | Masters student

-My project is on developing new tagging technologies for CLEM.
+My project was on developing new tagging technologies for CLEM.

 Laura Wood | IAS-MRC DTP Fellow